Jos-Ven/Cforth-apps-esp32/rgb_ledstrip/README.md

 For installation see the start in the file app.fth

-IF THEN or CASE statements are not used to handle the strings from a GET request.
+IF THEN or CASE statements are not used to handle the strings from GET requests.
 The dictionary system of Forth is used to handle those strings.
 That saved me a lot of coding.